gcollura/saucybacon/README.md

 ```

 **Known problems**
- * Some recipe sites aren't supported yet and they aren't properly managed.
+ * Some websites aren't properly supported and thus their recipes can't be loaded.
- * Retrieving contents from website is done using stupid regex, because I couldn't get a proper XML/HTML tool to work,
+ * Retrieving contents from website is done using per-website regex, because I couldn't get a proper XML/HTML tool to work,
    if you have suggestion to improve this aspect, please open an issue.

 ## License